 Kegel Exercises, When Should A Woman Start These?

 Lie or sit in a comfortable position and squeeze the muscles that you have identified as pelvic floor muscles to a count of 3.
 Now relax them and count to 3.
 Repeat the squeeze-relax cycle 10-15 times consecutively.

 Once you have got the hang of it, you can increase the time you hold the squeeze little by little till you can hold for a count of 8.
 You can also increase the number of sets you do at a time.
 Once you finish one set, rest for a few minutes before you do the next set of reps.
-Do them for at least 15 sets of 10 reps each, three times a day, from the beginning.
+Do them for at least 15 sets of 10 reps each, three times a day.

 It is important not to stop doing the Kegel exercises when you begin to see the results, as they must be continued for a long time, preferably life-long, at a maintenance level.
-They can help you prevent the weakening effects of age on your pelvic musculature, and stave off obvious prolapse.
+They can help you prevent the weakening effects of age on the pelvic musculature and stave off obvious prolapse.

 Biofeedback in pelvic floor muscle training

-These exercises are sometimes done using biofeedback to help the woman identify if she is contracting the right muscles, and to motivate her to continue.
-Biofeedback may be obtained via electronic recorders that tell you when the right muscles are being squeezed.
-There are other techniques as well, such as written diaries.
+These exercises are sometimes done using biofeedback to help the woman identify if she is contracting the right muscles and to motivate her to continue.
+Biofeedback may be obtained via electronic recorders that indicate to the patient when the right muscles are being squeezed.

-Using a skin electrode which picks up muscle contractions and sends a signal to a monitor
+- Using a skin electrode that picks up muscle contractions and sends a signal to a monitor

 While the objective benefits of biofeedback in pelvic muscle training has not been demonstrated, it may offer some people a visual stimulus and motivation to continue with the exercises.